digitalreplica/technology/README.md

-# Git Notes Template
+# Technology notes

-Use this template to create a git-notes repository.
+Notes about computers, applications, and internet services